 At the same time, teachers need to connect the new words to concepts students already know.
 They can also give them opportunities to use new words in different ways.
 Good vocabulary instruction includes synonyms, antonyms and alternate meanings of words.

 Asking questions during reading helps teens figure out whether they actually understand main ideas and important concepts.
 To help with this, teachers can have teens stop and write a short summary of what they’ve read after reading a paragraph.

 One of the greatest challenges for struggling teens is finding books at their reading level that are still interesting.
 Sometimes a teacher will read a somewhat more difficult book aloud to a class.
 This can help the kids who are struggling with reading participate in the same instruction as classmates.

 When a teen isn’t able to read an assigned book, text-to-speech software and audiobooks can be good alternatives.
-Learn more about other accommodations that can help kids with reading issues and dyslexia.
-You can also explore other approaches that improve reading comprehension.
+Learn more about accommodations that can help kids with reading issues and dyslexia.
+And take a look at other approaches that improve reading comprehension.